 Getting ready for ‘noisy season’ with your dog

-Most of us think only about Bonfire Night and the impact it has on our dogs, but depending on where you live, ‘noisy season’ can be a lot longer!
-Below are some of the events which can really impact our noise sensitive dogs:
+Autumn is here, as are the noisy sports and celebrations!
+Most of us think only about Bonfire Night as the one to worry about but, depending on where you live, ‘noisy season’ can be a lot longer, and really affect our noise sensitive dogs:

 • Game shooting season: 1st October until 31st January